Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Spatially extended model

+\rv{Regions of appreciable local cell-cell order consist of aligned domains separated by topological defects (pink and cyan dots in Fig.~\ref{fig:experiment_fig_1}(a,b)).
+We find that at intermediate to high mean densities ($500$--$\SI{900}{cells/mm^2}$), the defect cores are regions of low cell density for both the comet-shaped $+1/2$ (Fig.~\ref{fig:sim_defects}(d)) and the trefoil-shaped $-1/2$ (Fig.~\ref{fig:sim_defects}(e)) defects.
+This is in contrast to previous studies on different cell types where it was observed that cells accumulate at defect cores (neural progenitor cells~\cite{Zhao2025IntegerMonolayers} and \textit{Myxococcus xanthus} bacteria~\cite{Copenhagen2020TopologicalColonies}) or are even extruded due to the large compressive stress that develop in this region (epithelia~\cite{Saw2017TopologicalExtrusion}).
+At even higher densities ($\gtrsim \SI{1300}{cells/mm^2}$), however, fibroblasts have been found to form mounds at the core of $+1/2$-defects where the system starts forming a second cell layer~\cite{Sarkar2023CrisscrossSheets}.
+Details on calculating the density near defect cores are presented in Sec.~\ref{Sec:Img_analysis}.}

-Finally, we investigated the motion of topological defects in more detail.
-Topological defects are created in high density patches where anchoring induces a net charge of $+1$.
+We investigated the motion of topological defects in more detail.
+Topological defects emerge in cell clusters where ``anchoring'' to the density gradient along the cluster edge induces a net charge of $+1$.
 The compensating negative topological charge is initially distributed across the low density regions where $S \approx 0$.
-As patches grow into one another, this negative charge localizes in $-1/2$ defects along the domain borders where patches with different cell orientation meet.
+As clusters grow into one another, this negative charge localizes in $-1/2$ defects along the domain borders where clusters with different cell orientation meet.
 The negative and positive defects eventually annihilate as the monolayer orders (see Videos~($1$--$3$)).
-Upon orientational jamming, some defect pairs freeze before they can annihilate.
+Upon orientational jamming, some defect pairs freeze before they can annihilate. \rv{The monolayer then is in an arrested state with jammed topological defects, as previously seen in epithelial cells~\cite{Angelini2011Glass-likeMigration, Garcia2015PhysicsMonolayer, Puliafito2012CollectiveInhibition,Bi2016Motility-drivenTissues,Lawson-Keister2021JammingTissues, Jacques2023AgingRemodeling, Sarkar2023CrisscrossSheets}}.
 The number of defect frozen in the jammed state of the monolayer increases with increasing seeding density, as shown in Fig.~\ref{fig:sim_defects}(a).
 This is expected because starting at higher seeding densities results in a faster approach to jamming, giving defects little time to annihilate.